THIS DATE IN HISTORY: Aug. 9

 1964: Brett Hull, one of the greatest goal-scorers in NHL history, is born in Belleville, Ontario.
-The son of Hockey Hall of Fame member Bobby Hull is taken by the Calgary Flames in the sixth round (No. 117) of the 1984 NHL Draft, plays two seasons of college hockey at Minnesota-Duluth, and is traded to the St. Louis Blues on March 7, 1988.
-Though he doesn't have the speed or booming shot that made his father famous, the younger Hull have one of the quickest releases in hockey.
-He scores 41 goals in 1988-89, his first full season with the Blues, then leads the NHL with 72 goals in 1989-90, 86 in '90-91 and 70 in '91-92.
+The son of Hockey Hall of Famer Bobby Hull is taken by the Calgary Flames in the sixth round (No. 117) of the 1984 NHL Draft, plays two seasons of college hockey at Minnesota-Duluth, and is traded to the St. Louis Blues on March 7, 1988.
+Though he doesn't have the speed or booming shot that made his father famous, the younger Hull does have one of the quickest releases in hockey.
+He scores 41 goals in 1988-89, his first full season with the Blues, then leads the NHL with 72 goals in 1989-90, 86 in 1990-91 and 70 in 1991-92.

 Video: Brett Hull fourth leading goal-scorer in NHL